This post contains affiliate links. For more information, please read our disclosure policy.

-This is a city you don’t want to miss if you’re on a south of France road trip: a beautiful city center, old fountains, atmospheric streets where you can visit authentic markets.
-On Tuesday, Thursday and Saturday morning there are many stands with groceries, fruits, fresh flowers, clothes and even books and local products.
+This is a city you don’t want to miss if you’re in the south of France road trip: a beautiful city center, old fountains, atmospheric streets where you can visit authentic markets.
+On Tuesday, Thursday, and Saturday morning, there are many stands with groceries, fruits, fresh flowers, clothes, and even books and local products.

 Marseille at the Mediterranean

 Marseille is rapidly developing as a modern coastal city on the Mediterranean.
 Visit museums, go shopping or enjoy one of the cutest terraces.
 However, start discovering Marseille at Le Vieux-Port.
 This old port is bordered at two forts: Fort Saint-Jean and Fort Saint Nicolas.

 The city was the cultural capital of 2013, and the port got a total transformation.
 Also, don’t forget to visit one of the beaches!
 The biggest beach is Pointe Rouge, with a diversity of restaurants for a lazy lunch or a romantic dinner at sea.

 Read also: Top 18 Most Iconic Landmarks in Europe

 On the way to Nice, you drive past Cannes.
 You may know it from the Cannes Film Festival.
 This French festival is renowned for giving upcoming (inter)national directors and performers platform.